loris-imageserver/loris/README.md

 ```
 as well.
 See: [Location of Unix Sockets](http://code.google.com/p/modwsgi/wiki/ConfigurationIssues#Location_Of_UNIX_Sockets)

-## Installing PIL
+## Installing PIL or Pillow

 These instructions are known to work with Ubuntu 12.04.3.
 If you have further
 information, please provide it!

-First, remove all instances of PIL, including, but not limited to, the `python-imaging` package:
+PIL or Pillow have to be built/installed **after** Little CMS, so first remove all instances of PIL and Pillow, including, but not limited to, the `python-imaging` package:

 ```
 sudo pip uninstall PIL
+sudo pip uninstall Pillow
 sudo apt-get purge python-imaging
 ```

-Then, get install all of the dependencies:
+Then, get install all of the dependencies (same for PIL or Pillow):

 ```
 sudo apt-get install libjpeg-turbo8 libjpeg-turbo8-dev libfreetype6 \
-libfreetype6-dev zlib1g-dev liblcms liblcms-dev liblcms-utils
+libfreetype6-dev zlib1g-dev liblcms liblcms-dev liblcms-utils libtiff5-dev
 ```

-Link them the dirs where PIL will find them (this is unfortunate):
+Link them the dirs where PIL or Pillow will find them (this is unfortunate):

 ```
 sudo ln -s /usr/lib/`uname -i`-linux-gnu/libfreetype.so /usr/lib/
 sudo ln -s /usr/lib/`uname -i`-linux-gnu/libjpeg.so /usr/lib/
 sudo ln -s /usr/lib/`uname -i`-linux-gnu/libz.so /usr/lib/
-sudo ln -s /usr/lib/`uname -i`-linux-gnu/liblcms.so /usr/lib/ # check this
+sudo ln -s /usr/lib/`uname -i`-linux-gnu/liblcms.so /usr/lib/
+sudo ln -s /usr/lib/`uname -i`-linux-gnu/libtiff.so /usr/lib/
 ```

+### For PIL
 Download the PIL source:

 ```